Cable Hammer Curl

 Frequently Asked Questions

-• What if forearms fatigue first?
+• What if my forearms fatigue before my biceps?

 Did you know tracking your workouts leads to better results?